Humberto-Pineda/reading-notes-102/CodersComputer.md

 ### Linux and the Command Line

 As a software beginner, Understanding Linux and utilizing the command prompt to explore files is quite daunting There are a couple of commands I was able to grasp.
-The commands are mostly just shorthand versions of words
+The commands are mostly just shorthand versions of words.
+Linux is case-sensitive.
 + pwd "print working directory"
   + it's like looking at a folder and seeing all the contents of the folder you're currently in, but instead of seeing it visually, you see it as a list in text form
 + cd "change directory"